beel-platform/beel-platform/blue/README.md

-# blue's installation and use guide.
+# Installation and use guide.

 ## Description and current status
 __blue__ was originally designed to be written using the [Go](https://golang.org/)